cdhiraj40/MAD-LIBS-BOT/README.md

 ## Description

-| Discord Bot           | We all use discord every day, this bot will provide you funny phrases with your given inputs
+| Discord Bot           | We all use discord every day, ever wondered how can you have fun with it in minutes?
-**Describe alternatives you've considered**

-This is a discord bot that takes inputs from the user and gives you funny phrases which will make your day
+this bot will make you :) when the days would be rough :/ It basically provide you funny phrases with your given own inputs. yes no more need of other people to hear your joke.
+The bot will hear them all.

 **Additional context**
 It has timeout,always-on features too

-**Screenshots/Proof of Concept**
+**Screenshots**

 ![image](https://user-images.githubusercontent.com/75211982/123043516-039e3100-d416-11eb-9a05-d30985944129.png)